jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 The physical interpretation of the centroid matrix, particularly its second column $bold(C[:,1])$, requires careful consideration regarding force magnitude representation for the corresponding #glspl("lie").
 While this column initially appears to provide representative force magnitudes, a more nuanced analysis reveals additional complexity in the physical interpretation.

 The centroid determination process employs geometric averaging, which generates representative points for each cluster.
 However, these averaged values prove inadequate for accurately representing the resulting loads in #glspl("ld").
 Applying averaged forces would fail to properly account for the cumulative effect of all partial loads within each cluster, leading to physically incorrect force representations.
 For physically accurate load representation, the partial forces within each cluster must be combined through superposition rather than averaging.
 This principle has direct implications for interpreting the k-means++ output.
 The force magnitude indicated by k-means++ in the second dimension $bold(C[:,1])$ of the matrix should not be directly applied as the load value for the #glspl("lie").
 Instead, it is necessary to sum all partial forces within each cluster to obtain the appropriate resulting force.
-This summation approach ensures proper accounting of all contributing loads within each cluster region and is
+This summation approach ensures proper accounting of all contributing loads within each cluster region and is visually explained in @fig_66.
-// ---------------------------------- here ---------------------------------- //
-// TODO explained visually or visually explained? explained visually through @fig_66.

 // number of memebers
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/3_Optimization/0_Aero_Discret/7_Kmeans_Avg_Sum.svg",
   width: 100%),
-  caption: [Original Data with Clusters and Centroids, Average Forces from Centroids,  Summed Forces per Cluster ] )<fig_66>
+  caption: [Comparison of force distributions showing original clustered data (top) and the resulting average forces (bottom left) versus summed forces (bottom right) for each cluster.]
+)<fig_66>

-The frist row in  @fig_66  shows a sinus like force distribution, which was selected for demonstration pruposes.
-The colored data points represent the membership to one of the five clusters.
-The colored background in 2d hihglights the area in which data points would become a member of the corresponding color coded cluster.
+The top plot in @fig_66 presents a sinusoidal force distribution selected for demonstration purposes.
+The data points are color-coded to indicate their membership in one of five clusters.
+A two-dimensional colored background highlights the regions where data points would be assigned to their respective color-coded clusters.
-Since the length of the colored background is not constant, it can be concluded that some clusters have a broader area in which their cluster member can be placed than other clusters.
-While not speicifally visible in this viszulaiation, generally, the number of the members of clusters do not need to match as well.
-It could be that one cluster has the majority of available data points as its members while the oter remaining togehter have the minority.
-Moreover, the location of  the diamond shaped dots in the top @fig_66 give the 2d dimensional informaiton for the corresponding centroid.
-The number next to the diamond dot is the force value, which the centroid would provide.
-K-means++ utlizes the mean as part of of its update.
-With reaching a convergence the final centroid values are the mean values within each unique cluster.
-Thus, the numbers next to the diamond dots represent the mean force within the respective cluster.
-These mean values match with the lower left figure.
-Comparing them with the forces depicted in the lower right figure, it becomes obious that there is a big difference wheter the froces are avergaed or summed up.
-This becomes more evident the higher the number of members of each cluster becomes.
+The varying lengths of these colored background regions indicate that clusters possess different spatial extents for potential member placement.
+Although not immediately apparent in this visualization, cluster membership sizes can vary significantly.
+One cluster might contain the majority of data points while the remaining clusters together comprise the minority.
+The diamond-shaped markers in the top plot indicate the two-dimensional positions of each centroid.
+The adjacent numerical values represent the force magnitudes computed by k-means++.
+During its iterative process, k-means++ uses mean values for updates until convergence.
+At convergence, these centroid values represent the mean forces within their respective clusters.
+These mean values correspond to the forces shown in the bottom left plot.
+A comparison with the bottom right plot reveals significant differences between averaged and summed forces.
+This disparity becomes increasingly pronounced as the number of members within each cluster increases.

 // --------------------------------- sklearn -------------------------------- //
-The numerical application of k-means++ on a computer is possible through the free and open-source library Scikit-learn @Pedregosa2011, for example.
-The implementation in Scikit-learn is already optimized and runs on multiple cores.
-Another reason that speaks for Scikit-learn is that it is a widespread and widely used library @Volk2024 @Chen2024a @Wang2023 @Mehdi2024 @Yu2024.
-Additionally, the library is easily accessible, installable, and easy to use.
-Accordingly, the summation of individual partial forces within a cluster to a resulting cluster force after performing k-means++ can be achieved without much effort.
-Having explained how to interpret the solution of k-means++ with physical background, Another possibility for physically motivated interpretation is offered by the clusters themselves.
+The practical implementation of k-means++ is facilitated through Scikit-learn @Pedregosa2011, a free and open-source library.
+This implementation offers optimized performance through multi-core processing capabilities.
+Scikit-learn's widespread adoption and extensive use across various applications is well-documented @Volk2024 @Chen2024a @Wang2023 @Mehdi2024 @Yu2024.
+Its accessibility and straightforward implementation enable efficient computation of cluster force summations following k-means++ analysis.
+Beyond the mathematical interpretation of k-means++ solutions presented previously, the clusters themselves offer additional physical insights.
-The area of the clusters as depicted as the color coded background in the upper @fig_66 could be viewed as the dimension of individual #glspl("lie").
+The cluster regions, visualized as color-coded areas in the upper portion of @fig_66, provide a valid theoretical basis for determining dimensions of individual #glspl("lie").
-However, this would be counterproductive since the clusters extend over all individual data points.
-Applied to the #gls("ld"), it would mean that the entire wing skin would be covered because one cluster directly joins the next.
-If the clusters are so close together, the #glspl("lie") would accordingly also be close together and there would no longer be sufficient free viewing area for any visual measurement technology.
+The spatial extent of each cluster directly determines the length of its corresponding #gls("lie").
+When clusters possess greater lengths, the correspondingly greater #glspl("lie") lengths lead to reduced free space between adjacent elements.
+This reduction in available space can prove disadvantageous when clearance is required for visual inspection and measurement techniques.

 // ------------------------------ reg vs kmeans ----------------------------- //
-After both the procedure via regression and k-means++ have been explained and interpreted, a decision should be made between the two possible paths.
-K-means++ can provide a good starting value for two important quantities.
-These are the center posistion of the #glspl("lie"), directly obtained through the values of the centroids $bold(C[:,0])$.
-The other iportant quantity is the resulting force, which can be obtained explained above.
-Therefore k-means++ is preferred over the regression path.
-At this point, the following should be clearly stated.
-While k-means++ has various advantages and allows physical interpretations, it does not answer all questions that would be required for the experimental execution of the structural test.
-Through k-means++ a good starting value for the positions of the #glspl("lie") and the resulting force magnitudes that should act on the respective #gls("lie") can be obtained.
-However, this can only limitedly indicate what the dimensions of the individual #gls("lie") should look like.
-The latter is of particular importance when there is a requirement for free viewing area.
-While it would be possible to cover the entire wing with #glspl("lie"), this is not common practice.
-Furthermore, blocking the view would have other undesired disadvantages.
-Besides the obstacle for optical measurement technology, it would no longer be possible for engineers to apply loads with visual judgment.
-A concrete example could be that the internal pressure should be increased from $10 #unit("MPa")$ to $60 #unit("MPa")$.
-While the pressure is being increased, damage could occur that would be visually perceptible.
-If the view were blocked, this would only be limitedly possible or not possible at all.
-Therefore, the output of k-means++ can be used as a starting value for further optimization.
+Following the detailed examination of both regression-based approaches and k-means++ clustering, it is necessary to evaluate their relative merits for #gls("ld").
+The k-means++ algorithm demonstrates particular utility in providing initial values for two critical parameters.
+First, the center positions of the #glspl("lie") can be directly derived from the centroid positions represented by $bold(C[:,0])$.
+Second, the requisite force magnitudes can be determined through the cluster summation method detailed previously.
+These characteristics render k-means++ preferable to regression-based approaches for initial parameter determination.
+However, it is essential to acknowledge certain limitations in the k-means++ methodology with respect to comprehensive structural testing requirements.
+While the algorithm effectively determines initial #glspl("lie") positions and corresponding force magnitudes, it provides limited guidance regarding optimal dimensional specifications for individual #glspl("lie").

+This dimensional consideration assumes particular significance in contexts requiring unobstructed viewing areas.
+Although complete wing coverage with #glspl("lie") is theoretically possible, such an approach deviates from established testing practices and introduces several operational constraints.
+The presence of extensive #glspl("lie") coverage would impede both optical measurement systems and direct visual inspection by engineering personnel.
+To illustrate this limitation, consider a pressure testing scenario where internal pressure requires incremental increase from $10 #unit("MPa")$ to $60 #unit("MPa")$.
+During this process, the ability to visually detect potential structural anomalies or damage becomes critical.
+Excessive #glspl("lie") coverage would significantly compromise this essential monitoring capability.

+Consequently, while k-means++ provides valuable initial parameters, these values are best utilized as starting points for subsequent optimization processes that can incorporate additional practical constraints and testing requirements.
+The integration of k-means++ with a comprehensive optimization framework is examined in detail in @chap_5_0 to @chap_5_3.

 // --------------------------------- summary -------------------------------- //
 #summary_([

-// These are just some starting fractions. based on the provided text above, the summary could be expanded and refined In this subsection, it was first explained what is meant by #gls("ld"), why it is required, and which two major paths would be possible to discretize the load.
-Furthermore, important fundamentals of Machine Learning were provided and concrete regression methods were listed.
-Subsequently, the alternative path via k-means++ was shown, compared with the regression path, and justified in settling on the favorite k-means++.
-The essential progress achieved in this subsection was finding, evaluating, and deciding on a method that enables #gls("ld").
-Finally, it was explained which questions are still open and that subsequent optimization can be regarded as a potential solution for them.
+This subsection established the fundamental concepts and methodologies for #gls("ld"), defining it as the systematic approximation of continuous aerodynamic loads through discrete point and area loads.
+The investigation presented two primary approaches for determining optimal #glspl("lie") configurations: regression-based methods and k-means++ clustering.
+Initial analysis explored regression techniques, examining their capabilities through the lens of interpolation, extrapolation, and various error metrics including L1 and L2 norms.
+The mathematical foundations of these approaches were thoroughly investigated to assess their applicability to load approximation tasks.

+Subsequently, k-means++ clustering emerged as a particularly promising methodology, offering direct determination of #glspl("lie") positions through centroid calculation and enabling physical interpretation of cluster regions.
+The algorithm's capability to provide both positional information and appropriate force magnitudes through cluster summation demonstrated significant advantages over regression-based approaches.
+Furthermore, the widespread implementation of k-means++ across diverse scientific applications supported its selection as the preferred method.

+However, critical limitations were identified in the k-means++ approach, particularly regarding the determination of individual #gls("lie") dimensions and the maintenance of unobstructed viewing areas necessary for inspection and measurement.
+These limitations, while significant, do not diminish the method's value as an initial parameter determination tool.
+Rather, they highlight the necessity for further optimization to address practical constraints in structural testing applications.
+The integration of k-means++ outputs with a comprehensive optimization framework, as examined in @chap_5_0 to @chap_5_3, provides a pathway for addressing these remaining challenges while maintaining the advantages of the clustering approach.
 ])